eli-sandoval/qa-automation-prompt/README.md

 Second, you are expected to write a second script that reads from this database, calculates the service uptime, and outputs it to the console.

-Tip: You can accurately detect uptime by monitoring for 10 minutes with >1 req/s.
+Tip: Monitoring <10 minutes should be plenty to detect uptime accudately

 ### The Bug